Cap0n3/cpp_init/README.md

 # cpp_project_init

-This script is designed to initialize a C++ project with a basic directory structure and configuration files.
+This script is designed to initialize a C++ project with a basic directory structure.

 ## Usage